dragontheory/THOR/README.md

 As long as the UI logic is separate from the data logic, scripting is rarely necessary.

 QUESTION : : What about loading dynamic data?
 How does the UI know when to show the data after it's loaded?
 ANSWER : : Given the above technique, pre-written CSS rules can be written to check for any combination of classes and or conditions.
-CSS can LIVE detect anything from a generic `:notEmpty` to specific classes and conditions that are only true when the data is completely loaded.
+CSS can LIVE detect anything from a generic `:notEmpty{}` to specific classes and conditions that are only true when the data is completely loaded.
 Additionally, CSS rules can be added to check end-user roles and permissions as well.
 FOR EXAMPLE : : The profile section will remain closed until a pre-written CSS rule that requires says the `<body>` contains `open-profile`, is true.  remains closed until a CSS rule is true.
 Then and only then will it slide in and reveal its contents.
 The dynamic data that is loaded is the only way to make the CSS rule true.

 QUESTION : : This sounds complicated.
 Is it custom?